Vuzix: Heavy Stock Promotion, Ongoing SEC Inquiry, Stagnant IP, Overhyped CES Awards And Ugly Financials

 Stock Promoters Pushing VUZI

-In 2016 Vuzix reported revenue of only $2,127,378, representing a -22.64% drop from the previous year.
-However, despite a failure to generate meaningful product sales the company has been very successful at selling its stock via secondary offerings.
-In 2016 the company raised $21,112,500 through 2 common stock offerings (source: 10-K, page 39).
-The larger of the 2 offerings was a November 2016 offering for $14,500,000, with Chardan Capital Markets acting as sole placement agent.
-Chardan happens to be one of 2 analysts covering Vuzix (with a buy rating, in case there was any doubt).
+In 2016, Vuzix reported revenue of only $2,127,378, representing a -22.64% drop from the previous year.
+However, despite a failure to generate meaningful product sales, the company has been very successful at selling its stock via secondary offerings.
+In 2016, the company raised $21,112,500 through two common stock offerings (Source: 10-K, page 39).
+The larger of the two offerings was a November 2016 offering for $14,500,000 with Chardan Capital Markets acting as sole placement agent.
+Chardan happens to be one of two analysts covering Vuzix (with a buy rating in case there was any doubt).

 We are uninspired by the fact that Vuzix generated almost 10x more cash from stock sales than from revenue, but we also find it predictable given the apparent dedication to stock promotion efforts.
-Beginning in early 2015, the company appeared in several paid microcap promotional sites including The Tech Stock Report, and MicrocapResearch.com.
+Beginning in early 2015, the company appeared in several paid microcap promotional sites including The Tech Stock Report and MicrocapResearch.com.

-In Vuzix's company profile in The Tech Stock Report, the website acknowledges receiving $246,500 as of March 2017 from 2 entities (Third Coast Media, LLC and Sunrise Media, LLC.)
+In Vuzix's company profile in The Tech Stock Report, the website acknowledges receiving $246,500 as of March 2017 from two entities (Third Coast Media, LLC and Sunrise Media, LLC).
 Payment was described as being for the preparation of the profile and other marketing and investor relations services.

-Third Coast Media, LLC appears to be a Wyoming business registered to Steve Naremore, editor of penny stock website StockCommander.com, and Matthew Watabe, director at website RagingBull.com which features an array of "millionaire traders and experts".
+Third Coast Media, LLC appears to be a Wyoming business registered to Steve Naremore, editor of penny stock website stockcommander.com, and Matthew Watabe, director at website RagingBull.com, which features an array of "millionaire traders and experts."
 We were unable to find more details on Sunrise Media, LLC which is believed to be a shell entity.

-Another promotional website, MicrocapResearch published several articles on Vuzix and acknowledged the receipt of $20,000 from one article and $10,000 for another from an "unrelated third party".
+Another promotional website, MicrocapResearch, published several articles on Vuzix and acknowledged the receipt of $20,000 from one article and $10,000 for another from an "unrelated third party."
 We did not perform an exhaustive search of stock promotional websites for more paid material touting Vuzix.

 Beyond external stock promotion efforts, Vuzix has relentlessly promoted token corporate accomplishments via its own press releases.
 The company issued 80 press releases during 2016 alone, touting numerous appearances at industry trade shows, investor conferences, and sponsorships, among other items.